Esperanto culture: Literature

-Books that are translated to Esperanto are not always internationally famous books, because everyone can already read those in another language that they know.
-For example, several Japanese crime novels and several Icelandic novels that have never been translated to English (or any other language) have been translated to Esperanto.
-One reason for this is that people are actually translating their favourite stories instead of famous ones, and another is that it's simply cheaper and easier to get the rights to translate a small-time book compared to a famous one.
+There are over 25,000 books available in Esperanto, including originals and translations.
+Books that are translated to Esperanto are not always internationally famous books; for example, there are Esperanto translations of several Japanese crime novels and several Icelandic novels that have never been translated to any other language.
+This is because of the availability of translations into other languages, the tendency of Esperanto writers to translate their personal favourite books, and the fact that it can be cheaper and easier to get the rights to translate a less popular book.

-The first Harry Potter book, for example, was translated and the translator enquired about how to purchase translating rights so the book could be published, but J.K.
-Rowling refused to allow it to be published in Esperanto (despite Harry Potter and the Philosopher's Stone being one of the most-translated books in the whole world).
-In lieu of physical books, the translation now exists as a free download on the internet.
+For example, an unauthorized Esperanto translation of Harry Potter and the Philosopher's Stone, one of the most widely translated books in the world, was completed in 2004.
+The translator inquired about how to purchase translating rights so the book could be published, but J.K.
+Rowling refused to allow it to be published in Esperanto.

-Similarly, famous books translated into Esperanto are often books fallen into public domain such as the Bible, the Quran, or works by Shakespeare, Molière, Balzac, etc., because there are no rights on them.
+Similarly, famous books translated into Esperanto are often books in the public domain such as the Bible, the Quran, or works by Shakespeare, Molière, and Balzac, because there are no rights on them.

 Esperanto literature and organisations such as the Universal Esperanto Association (Sennacieca Asocio Tutmonda or SAT) often advocated against nationalism, leading to several fascist and communist governments attempting to ban and eradicate its usage: Germany, Francoist Spain, Portugal, as well as in the Soviet Union.
 However, the level to which this discrimination was due to association with Judaism and Jewish people cannot be fully known; Hitler wrote of it as intrinsically Jewish and called it a "Jewish weapon" in his Mein Kampf.
 Following this history of suppression, Esperanto literature frequently concerns themes of resistance and anti-nationalism, though not all criticism of Esperanto is grounded in politics.

-There are over 25,000 Esperanto books (originals and translations) as well as over a hundred regularly distributed Esperanto magazines.
-This is despite that Esperanto has only existed for around 100 years.
-In comparison, the entire literature of Iceland (a country created in the 900s, and with a population of around 320,000 people) totals fewer than 50,000 books.